Laser Gallery

 I also have a number of ND-YAG cavities from the Coherent 7900 series YAG lasers.

-Not very common to come across as a surplus unit, however I was fortunate enough to be able to acquire a Copper Bromide II laser that was being sold off and then later another unit was saved from being thrown away.
+It's not very common to come across as a surplus unit, however I was fortunate enough to be able to acquire a Copper Bromide II laser that was being sold off and then later another unit was saved from being thrown away.

-The lasers are an Australian manufactured unit by Norseld in South Australia for cosmetic and medical industry.
+The lasers are an Australian manufactured unit by Norseld in South Australia for the cosmetic and medical industry.

 The laser tube is also made in Australia by a glass blower, Jess Fisher whom meticulously makes them from quartz glass.